 In the summer, when the garden is in full production, I love to go through it and pick our meals.
 Whatever is ready goes into the recipe.
 So many great things are ready, and today’s special in growing food is scarlet runner beans.
 These beans are a win-win in the garden on so many levels.

 Scarlet runner beans are beautiful.
 They can easily be grown instead of ornamental flowers.
 The rich green leaves with bright red flowers winding up a trellis make for a beautiful display, or privacy shield.
-The vine can grow up to 9 feet tall, and the flowers are a favourite of hummingbirds.
+The vine can grow 9 feet tall and will need some strong support.

 Since our growing season is so short, we hardly get any mature dry beans.
-Most beans we use are the string beans that can be just fried with some garlic in butter.
+Most beans we use are the string beans that can be just fried with some garlic.